DGU-Capstone-Quant/Multi-Trading-Agents/results/GOOGL/2025-03-28/reports/investment_plan.md

 **Decision:** SELL

 ## Rationale
-The overwhelming bearish alignment of multiple key moving averages (10 EMA < 50 SMA < 200 SMA) indicates a strong and persistent downtrend.
-While momentum indicators like MACD and RSI suggest a potential for a short-term bounce, these signals are weak and unconfirmed within the dominant bearish context.
-The risk of further downside outweighs the potential for a fleeting rebound.
+The overwhelming bearish trend, evidenced by the price trading significantly below all key moving averages, outweighs the weak bullish signals from the MACD crossover in deeply negative territory and an RSI only approaching oversold.

 ## Plan
-Initiate a 'SELL' position.
-Monitor price action closely, especially for any sustained breakout above the 10-day EMA, which could signal a temporary shift in momentum.
-Re-evaluate the position if the RSI moves into confirmed oversold territory (below 30) or if the MACD shows stronger positive divergence with price action.
-Focus on protecting capital in a clear downtrend.
+Initiate a short position on GOOGL.
+Monitor price action closely, especially around the 10 EMA (165.12) and RSI towards the 30 level, for any stronger reversal indications that would warrant covering the short.